filmote/DarkUnder/readme.md

 ## Outstanding Questions

-* ~Are the HP / AP / etc metrics of an enemy fixed across all levels or are they level specific?~ ~+ [Cyril] Nope, I think it should stay consistent - plus we can declare those values once and for all, and not per level.~
+* ~Are the HP / AP / etc metrics of an enemy fixed across all levels or are they level specific?~
+	+ ~[Cyril] Nope, I think it should stay consistent - plus we can declare those values once and for all, and not per level.~
 * ~Do you need to kill all enemies before proceeding to the next level?
-I assume not.~ ~+ [Cyril] Nope~
+I assume not.~
+	+ ~[Cyril] Nope~
 * Do you always get 1 DF point when progressing to the next level?
 Is it fixed at 1 point or random?
 	+ [Cyril] 1 point at random between AP, DF or HP was my original idea.
 I want to highlight that it’s when you level up, though (just to clear the confusion of levelling up, versus entering a new maze level)
-	+ [Simon] Oh, I might have confused my self.
+	+ [Simon] Oh, I might have confused myself.
 Levelling up is when you kill an enemy?
-* There are three consumable slots in inventory.
+* ~There are three consumable slots in inventory.
 You can collect multiple scrolls (magic).
-Can you collect multiple keys and potions?
+Can you collect multiple keys and potions?~
-	+ [Cyril] Up to 3 (they don’t stalk) of anything in whatever order.
+	+ ~[Cyril] Up to 3 (they don’t stalk) of anything in whatever order.~
-	+ [Simon] Ah, that makes a lot of sense.
-So you can have any three items so maybe your inventory is a key and a potion and a second potion.
+	+ ~[Simon] Ah, that makes a lot of sense.
+So you can have any three items so maybe your inventory is a key and a potion and a second potion.~
 I have coded it wrong then.
 At the moment, if you collect two potions it just puts them into the same slot.
 * Are there only three consumable inventory items?
 If so, when do you ever have a 'No Slots Available' warning?
 	+ [Cyril] When you are trying to collect anything and your 3 slots are full